 - 1. Team-Based Problem-solving Activities-Throughout the semester, we will analyze business technology cases in a format whereby small teams (four students) will develop proposed solutions and present them in class for formative assessment by their peers.
 I'll explain this in detail in class and provide related explanations in Canvas. - 2.
-SAP Assignments-SAP Assignments consist of two parts: An SAP Order-to-Cash exercise and an SAP order-fulfillment Water Distribution Game.
+SAP Assignments-SAP Assignments consist of two parts: An SAP Order-to-Cash exercise and an SAP pricing-simulation featuring the use of point-of-sale data to inform reprojections.
 In the SAP Order-to-Cash exercise, students will learn in a hands-on environment the document workflows whereby a customer order is converted to cash.
-In the SAP Water Distribution Game, students will further learn how ERP systems can be used in a business by competing in groups against one another to understand how decision-making can add value to their company. - 3.
+In the SAP pricing-simulation, students will further learn how ERP systems can be used in a business by competing in groups against one another to understand how decision-making can add value to their company. - 3.
 Mid-term Exam-The mid-term exam will consist of a take-home essay.
-I will assign the essay exam about a week before the due date.
 To submit your essay, you will need to upload it as a Word document to the Assignment widget in Canvas. - 4.
-Final Exam-The final exam will consist of two parts.
-The first part is a take-home essay.
-I will assign the essay exam about two weeks before the end of the semester, and your answer is due on the last day of the semester.
-To submit your essay, you will need to upload it as a Word document to the Assignment widget in Canvas.
-The second part consists of your team's proposed solution to the semester-end problem (as explained in Table 1). - 5.
+Final Exam-The final exam will consist of a take-home essay.
+To submit your essay, you will need to upload it as a Word document to the Assignment widget in Canvas of your team's proposed solution to the semester-end problem (as explained in Table 1). - 5.
 Attendance Policy-We will follow the "flipped classroom" model whereby we devote much of our classroom time not to lecture but instead to experiential learning exercises that help you develop your ability to apply relevant knowledge, using effective communication skills, teamwork skills and problem-solving skills.
 Thus, attending class is vitally important to your learning and academic performance.
-See Appendix A for detail regarding how I have adapted these guidelines for the COVID-19 context in which we conduct class via a hybrid schedule or, if that approach proves unworkable, to an online-only format. - 6.
-Make-up exams will be granted at the discretion of the instructor.
-Make-ups will be given only under extremely unusual circumstances, will be different from exams given during the regular class time and may be discounted by up to 50% of the grade.
-Permission for a makeup exam must be obtained PRIOR to the regular exam and must include written documentation of the student's absence.
+See Appendix A for detail regarding how I have adapted these guidelines for the

+COVID-19 context in which we conduct class via a hybrid schedule or, if that approach proves unworkable, to an online-only format.